-INDICATOR 2A DESCRIPTION MEANS OF VERIFICATION UNIT FREQUENCY % of people able to identify conflict resolution mechanisms/actors in their community they would turn to The indicator measures whether a conflict resolution infrastructure exists at the local level through formal and informal institutions that local communities feel comfortable to turn to for dispute resolution as per the perceptions of affected communities (Result For Women the Same) Stabilisation Survey.
-Baseline: People identify at least one community institution/actor they would turn to in case of dispute. % Quarterly
+INDICA ATOR 2A DES CRIPTION MEANS OF VERIFICATION UNIT FREQUENCY % of people able to identify conflict resolution mechanisms/actors in their community they would turn to infrast and in comfo the pe dicator measures whether a conflict resolution tructure exists at the local level through formal formal institutions that local communities feel ortable to turn to for dispute resolution as per rceptions of affected communities (Result For in the Same) Stabilisation Survey.
+Baseline: People identify at least one community institution/actor they would turn to in case of dispute. % Quarterly TOTAL Baseline Result 2021 Target